Stopping Times of Boundaries: Relaxation and Continuity: Introduction

-In the neural optimal stopping boundary method, the stopping policy is relaxed by introducing a \textit{fuzzy} region around the boundary.
-The stopping decision remains the same outside the fuzzy region, while inside, the former is replaced by stopping intensities proportional to the signed distance to the boundary.
-This procedure generates \textit{relaxed} hitting times of boundaries$-$namely random probability measures supported on the set of exercise dates.
+\rr{In the neural optimal stopping boundary method, the stopping policy is relaxed by introducing a so-called \textit{fuzzy} region around the boundary with a small width $\varepsilon>0$.
+Concretely, the fuzzy region separates the continuation and stopping regions through a gradual transition: the stopping rule remains the same outside the fuzzy region, while inside, the usual binary decision ("exercise or continue") is replaced by stopping intensities proportional to the signed distance to the boundary. } This procedure generates \textit{relaxed} hitting times of boundaries$-$namely random probability measures supported on the set of exercise dates.
 The relaxed problem \eqref{eq:relax0} thus becomes

-As shifting the boundary ever so slightly changes the stopping intensities inside the fuzzy region, the above relaxation makes stochastic gradient methods applicable.
-The fuzzy region is akin to the \textit{mushy zone} between two phases (typically solid and liquid) in phase-field models \cite{B-mushy,V-mushy,Soner}.
-The introduction of a fuzzy region is critical in other deep learning algorithms as well, such as occupation networks in computer vision \cite{OccupancyNN} or deep level-set functions for solving Stefan problems \cite{SST}.
+As shifting the boundary ever so slightly changes the stopping intensities inside the fuzzy region, the above relaxation makes stochastic gradient methods applicable. \rr{The fuzzy region is akin to the \textit{mushy zone} encountered in phase-field models \cite{B-mushy,Soner,V-mushy}, a physical phenomenon characterized by the coexistence of two phases (typically solid and liquid) within a material. } The introduction of a fuzzy region is critical in other deep learning algorithms as well, such as occupation networks in computer vision \cite{OccupancyNN} or deep level-set functions for solving Stefan problems \cite{SST}.